Geometrical Proof of Generalized Mirror Transformation of Projective Hypersurfaces

 Generalized mirror transformation was first observed in \cite{Jin2} for low degrees and was generalized to arbitrary degree in \cite{Jin3} in the context of virtual structure constants \cite{Jin4}.
 Rigorous proof of generalized mirror transformation was given by Iritani \cite{Iri} by using Birkhoff factorization technique invented by Coates and Givental \cite{CG} and also by Guest \cite{Guest}.
 But these results are based on three pointed Gromov-Witten invariants or $J$-function and process of explicit computation was quite complicated.

 Later, we found that fundamental invariants to describe generalized mirror transformation are two pointed Gromov-Witten invariants.
 Therefore, we present here the version given in (\ref{main}) that is written in terms of $\langle{\cal O}_{h^{a}}{\cal O}_{h^{b}}\rangle_{0,d}$ and $w({\cal O}_{h^{a}}{\cal O}_{h^{b}})_{0,d}$.
-We think that it is the most compact form of the generalized mirror transformation for small quantum cohomology ring.
+As was mentioned before, we think that it is the most compact form of the generalized mirror transformation for small quantum cohomology ring.
 As for big quantum cohomology ring, generalized mirror transformation of projective hypersurfaces was conjectured in \cite{JS} and this version is much simpler for explicit computation of Gromov-Witten invariants.

 In this paper, we give a geometrical proof of the generalized mirror transformation for small quantum cohomology ring.
 The word ``geometrical'' means that we do not use localization technique.
 Instead, we go back to our original motivation given in \cite{JN}.
 That is to say, {\bf ``generalized mirror transformation is nothing but the process of removing contributions of quasi maps that are not actual maps from $CP^{1}$ to $CP^{N-1}$''}.
-Our proof given in this paper contains some heuristic discussions but it clarifies geometrical meaning of the generalized mirror transformation.
+Our proof given in this paper clarifies geometrical meaning of the generalized mirror transformation.